-The Burbank-Glendale-Pasadena Airport Authority ("Authority") responds to inquiries from the media and disseminates information to the public to keep the public informed on various topics of interest related to the Hollywood Burbank Airport ("Airport").
-The purposes of this Code of Conduct are to: (1) improve media relations, protect and enhance the public's perception of the Authority, and ensure that the Authority provides accurate and appropriate information to the media and stakeholders; (2) improve the efficiency of public meetings of the Commission and its standing committees; and (3) ensure that Authority Commissioners conduct themselves at Authority meetings in a manner that will instill public confidence and trust in the fair operation and integrity of the Authority.
+- A. The Commission has carefully reviewed sample Codes of Conduct and similar policies adopted by the Authority's member cities. - B. The Code of Conduct set forth in the attached Exhibit A represents an amalgamation of the sample materials that is suitable for Authority Commissioners. - C. The Commission is adopting a Code of Conduct for Authority Commissioners in order to accomplish the following objectives: (1) improve media relations, protect and enhance the public's perception of the Authority, and ensure that the Authority provides accurate and appropriate information to the media and stakeholders; (2) improve the efficiency of public meetings of the Commission and its standing committees; and (3) ensure that Authority Commissioners conduct themselves at Authority meetings in a manner that will instill public confidence and trust in the fair operation and integrity of the Authority. - Section 2.
+Code of Conduct Adoption.
+The Code of Conduct set forth in the attached Exhibit A is adopted. - Section 3.
+Effective Date.
+This Resolution shall be effective upon adoption.